malgorzataMielczarek/MdFilesMerger/README.md

 If you select anything other than one of numbers 1 - 3 or Enter, an error message will be displayed and you will be asked to choose once again, what you want to do.

 ### Merged file rename view
 If you chose '1' in the [previous view](#merged-file-menu-view), you will be taken to this view.
+As with most views, you will find the path to the main directory at the top.
+This is followed by the title of the [merged file menu view](#merged-file-menu-view) and the currently selected values of the merged file settings.
 Here you will be asked to enter the name, you want to give to your merged file.
 Specify only the name, not the full path.
 You can include the file extension (.md), but you don't have to.
 If you don't, it will be added automatically when creating the file.

 Example window view:
 ```
+Katalog główny: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET

 --------------------------------------------------POŁĄCZ WYBRANE PLIKI--------------------------------------------------

+Ustawienia
+Nazwa tworzonego pliku: README.md
+Położenie pliku: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET
+Tytuł: Kurs "Zostań programistą ASP.NET" - notatki

 Podaj nazwę tworzonego pliku:
 ```